 Happy customers that appreciate your software are highly likely to buy something else from you, especially if it works in concert with the software they are already paying for.

-Think Apple computers and how they work perfectly with the iPad.
+Think about Apple computers and how they work perfectly with the iPad.
 And, how can you have an iPad and computer and not take advantage of the iPhone?
 Need to know what time it is?
-Here’s the Apple watch.
+Here’s the Apple Watch.